-In light of the material presented in Sections III and IV, and contrary to conclusions reported in earlier papers [19-23], we have now come to the conclusion that sea clutter is not the result of deterministic chaos.2 By definition, the process equation of a deterministic chaotic process is noise-free.
+the result of deterministic chaos.3 By definition, the process equation of a deterministic chaotic process is noise-free.
 In reality, however, the process equation of sea clutter contains dynamical noise due to the fast fluctuations of the various forces, which act on the ocean surface.
-As pointed out by Heald and Stark [73], there is no physical system that is entirely free of noise, and no mathematical model that is an exact representation of reality.3 We must therefore expect noise in both the process and measurement equations of sea clutter, with two important consequences:
+As pointed out by Heald and Stark [72], there is no physical system that is entirely free of noise and no mathematical model that is an exact representation of reality.4 We must, therefore, expect noise in both the process and measurement equations of sea clutter, with two important consequences.